0xdevrel/irysXworld/SETUP.md

 5. Copy your Action ID
 6. Add both to your `.env.local` file

-## 📱 Irys Testnet Setup
+## 📱 Irys Mainnet Setup

 1. Go to [Irys Documentation](https://docs.irys.xyz/)
-2. Set up an Irys testnet wallet at [wallet.irys.xyz](https://wallet.irys.xyz)
+2. Set up a Solana wallet (Phantom, Solflare, etc.)
-3. Get your private key for the Irys testnet wallet
+3. Get your private key for the Solana wallet
-4. **Get testnet IRYS tokens** - This is crucial for uploads to work
+4. **Get real SOL tokens** - This is crucial for uploads to work on mainnet
 5. Add the configuration to your `.env.local` file

 **Important**:
-- The Irys private key is server-side only (no `NEXT_PUBLIC_` prefix) for security
+- The Solana private key is server-side only (no `NEXT_PUBLIC_` prefix) for security
-- We're using Irys testnet, not Ethereum Sepolia
+- We're using Solana mainnet, which requires real SOL tokens
-- The RPC URL is hardcoded to `https://testnet-rpc.irys.xyz/v1`
+- You can buy SOL from exchanges like Coinbase, Binance, or Kraken
-- **You need IRYS tokens in your wallet for uploads to work**
+- **You need SOL tokens in your wallet for uploads to work**

-### Getting IRYS Testnet Tokens
+### Getting SOL Tokens

-To get IRYS testnet tokens, you can:
+To get SOL tokens, you can:
-1. Use the Irys testnet faucet (if available)
+1. Buy SOL from cryptocurrency exchanges like Coinbase, Binance, or Kraken
-2. Check the [Irys Discord](https://discord.gg/irys) for testnet token distribution
+2. Transfer SOL from another wallet
-3. Contact the Irys team for testnet access
+3. Use a Solana faucet (for small amounts)

-**Note**: Without IRYS tokens in your wallet, photo uploads will fail with "402 error: Not enough balance for transaction".
+**Note**: Without SOL tokens in your wallet, photo uploads will fail with "402 error: Not enough balance for transaction".

 ## 📱 Testing the App